Simply the Best

 Books (and Everything Else) To Go!

 Bonnie Goble, Library Director

 During the month of April, a longtime dream of library service in Hampden Township will be realized.
-Fredricksen Library will begin daily delivery and pick up of library materials to and from the Hampden Township Recreation Building, 5001 Park Street, Mechanicsburg.
-The Recreation Center is open from 7:30 a.m. until 4:30 p.m.
+Fredricksen Library will begin daily delivery and pick up of library materials to and from the Hampden Township Recreation Building, 5001 Hampden Park Dr., Mechanicsburg.
+The Recreation Building is open from 7:30 a.m. until 4:30 p.m.
 Monday through Friday.

 Here’s how it will work.
 Folks will place holds on library materials, either by phone, in person or online, designating Hampden Township as the pick-up destination.
 When the materials arrive at Fredricksen, they will be checked out to the cardholder, who need not be present, and delivered to the Recreation Center.
 By presenting his or her library card at the Recreation Center, the borrower can retrieve the materials.

 In addition, library materials can be returned by the borrower to the Hampden Township Recreation Center.
 A small book and media drop will be installed at the Center for borrowers’ convenience.
 Library materials placed in that book drop will be returned from the Hampden Recreation Center to Fredricksen daily.

 We are excited to begin this groundbreaking pilot program.
 Watch the Fredricksen website for exact start dates!

 Watch This Space!